helpscout/fe-yam-site/README.md

   * Implement main page background image
   * Main image might be a little too big on mobile -- I would have consulted the designer about this

-I estimate that it would take 1 - 2 hours to complete this work.

 ### If I had more time I would have:
 - Investigated a way to generate blog posts.
 Right now you must manually create a markdown file and enter the blog id as a front matter variable.
 - Set up environmental variables so we aren't pushing the contentful API access token onto github